HEmile/hemile.github.io/_posts/2025-10-17-academic-obsidian.md

 ## Question - Answers
 Anything else?
 You know where to find me.
 I hope.
+- **Do you recommend I just use this template as is?**
+My recommendation is that you start off with some structure in your notes, even if it's different from that described here.
+A common refrain in the Obsidian community is to 'just write notes' and add extras later.
+I agree with that comment if it's about adding unnecessary plugins and features, but thinking up-front about the structure of your vault will pay off.
+It is significantly easier to restructure an already structured vault, than to introduce structure to a bunch of notes without structure.
 - **How about todo management?** I tried it, way too cumbersome.
 I just use something stupid like Microsoft To-Do now.
 Keeping todos within project notes for specific detail tasks or reading lists can be useful though.
 - **How about meeting notes?** I find doing this in Obsidian is actually often not that useful.
 Meeting notes are very temporary, and can 'dilute' your vault as they only stay relevant for a few weeks.
 And they're most useful when shared with others.
 Obsidian is single-user and sharing markdown files around is just...
 Annoying?
 If anything, I sometimes put some action items in my project notes, depending to the degree of communication and infrastructure of the project.
 - **What do you think about \<latest plugin X\>?** I've stopped following the latest plugins as I do not currently have any real pain points in my Obsidian setup.
 Well, there is one: I don't have enough time to build and maintain my notes because academic life is so hectic.
 But I'm afraid no plugin is going to fix that.
-- **How about things that are not work?** Oh boy, I could write a whole another blog post about this.
+- **How about things that are not academic work?** I could write a whole another blog post about this.
 I also have a very nice setup, quite similar in spirit to this one.
-But unfortunately, the main issue is the one described above.
+But its main issue is in the previous answer.
 - **Not even LLM plugins???
 I thought you worked on AI?** Look, I don't use them.
 I might integrate one when it can understand the hierarchical structure of my notes via some RAG system, but right now it's just not good enough.
 And seriously, **do not use LLMs to write your notes**.
 The whole point of taking notes (and learning!) is to write them in your own words, and to go back and view [what **you** understood about it](https://stephango.com/understand).
 (I am not an LLM hater, I use them all the time for QA, coding and assisted writing, just never in Obsidian.)
 - **What is your folder structure?** I only use tags to indicate note types.
 I do not use any folder structure, all notes are in the top-level directory.
 Folders are strictly hierarchical, and create walls between ideas.
 Furthermore, it is not worth the effort when you are already using links to structure your vault.
 - **Do you have index notes / maps of content?** Nope, not worth the maintenance time imo.
 Going through backlinks and simple search is sufficient for retrieval.
 - **Should I create a separate note for concept or topic X?
 Or put it as part of note Y?**
-Look, I don't have any real guidelines here, not even for myself.
-It's just gut instinct at this point.
+I don't have any real guidelines here; it's just gut instinct at this point.
 If I think a note gets too bloated, I sometimes split it up.
 But I also don't want all kinds of mini notes about the most niche concepts.
-Most importantly, **don't overthink this**.
+Most importantly, **don't overthink this**:
-Merging and splitting notes in a structured vault is pretty fast, you just go through the backlinks and update some links.
+Merging and splitting notes when you already have a structured vault is pretty fast, you just go through the backlinks and update some links.
-It's much more important to write notes than to have the perfect structure.
+- **How long should my notes be?**
+This is definitely something you'll develop over time.
+In practice, the majority of my notes are very short, maybe containing a few sentences and a nice figure from a paper.
+The main goal is to index it in the vault via typed links.
+But I describe other papers and concepts with a lot of detail and can be many pages long.
+Usually it just depends on how relevant it is to my current work.
 - **Do you have a 'note maintenance' / evergreen note strategy?**
-Yes, but it's extremely simple: If I am writing new notes and linking, and then finding a mistake or outdated views in a related note, I update it.
+Yes, but it's simple: If I am writing new notes and linking, and then finding a mistake or outdated views in a related note, I update it.
 But I don't go out of my way to do this.
 - **How do you manage your attachments?** I don't, I just put them all in the `files` folder.
 All my attachments are images I paste into notes.
 I'm too scared to look into the `files` folder, truth be told.
 - **Do you clip sources or save pdfs?** Nope, too much overhead.
 - **Oh not another AI dude giving advice about _all of science_.**